eliks93/tweeter/README.md

 - Resize window to see the repsonsive design when put into desktop/mobile mode.
 - Submit field hidden until write tweet button is clicked.
 - Scroll to top button hidden until scrolled down the page a suitable amount.
+- Hover over tweets to see handle and flag/retweet/heart icons.
 - Have fun sending tweets by randomly generated users!

 ## Dependencies